EPCCed/archer-gpu-course/applications-two-day/section-2.01/README.md

 ```
 which is the C interface which does not need to be compiled with `nvcc`.

+C programmers: C must be the subset of C which is also valid C++ to
+use `nvcc`.

 There is also
 ```
 #include "cuda.h"
 ```
 which is the CUDA driver API (a lower level interface).
 We will not
 consider the driver API in this course.
+(CUDA driver API routines
+are of the form `cuDeviceGet()`.)

+## Context

 ## Memory management

-Data accessed bh kernels must reside in device memory, sometimes also
+Data accessed by kernels must reside in device memory, sometimes also
 referred to as device global memory, or just "global memory".

 There are different ways of managing the allocation and movement
 of data between host and device.
 Broadly:

-1. explicit allocations and exxplicit copies
+1. explicit allocations and explicit copies;
-2. use of 'managed' memory
+2. use of 'managed' memory.

 We will look at the explicit mechanism first.